Understanding Modern Portfolio Theory: Unlocking The Power Of Diversification

 Enhanced Returns Through Strategic Allocation

 MPT recognises that different assets exhibit varying levels of risk and return.
-By strategically allocating assets based on their historical performance and expected future trends, investors can potentially enhance their returns.
+Investors can potentially enhance their returns by strategically allocating assets based on their historical performance and expected future trends.
 For example, during periods of economic growth, stocks might outperform other asset classes, leading to higher returns.
 In contrast, during economic downturns, bonds or commodities might provide a safer haven for investors, ensuring consistent returns even in challenging market environments.

 Scientific Decision-Making